devantler/star-wars-site/README.md

 - A Star Wars site built with C#, Blazor (server-side), and Umbraco Heartcore as a data source.
 - A GitHub Action to publish a docker image for the star wars site.
 - A Nomad Pack to easily deploy the latest version of the star wars site to my HomeLab.
+(Check packs/starwars-site/README.md for more info.)

 I built this site with the following tools: